• Skip to primary navigation

 Secret Recipe Club

-Stove Top Macaroni and Cheese in a pot
+Stove Top Macaroni and Cheese in a blue pot with a wooden spoon.

 If the sauce is too thick after all the cheese has been incorporated, mix in a splash more broth or milk.
 Be careful to not add too much.
 If too thin, add a little more cheese or even a bit of cornstarch.
 Letting the mixture sit for a few minutes off the heat may also help.